The URL for this article is: "http://www.merkle.com/cryo/techFeas.html".

 We shall presume that the analysis phase takes place while the tissue is still frozen.
 While the exact temperature is left open, it seems preferable to perform analysis prior to warming.
 The thawing process itself causes damage and, once thawed, continued deterioration will proceed unchecked by the mechanisms present in healthy tissue.
 This cannot be tolerated during a repair time of several years.
 Either faster analysis or some means of blocking deterioration would have to be used if analysis were to take place after warming.
 We will not explore these possibilities here (although this appears worthwhile).
 The temperature at which other phases takes place is left open.

 The second phase of off-board repair is determination of the healthy state.
-In this phase, the structural information derived from the analysis phase is used to determine what the healthy state of the tissue had been prior to suspension and any preceding illness.
+In this phase, the structural information derived from the analysis phase is used to determine what the healthy state of the tissue had been prior to cryopreservation and any preceding illness.
 This phase involves only computation based on the information provided by the analysis phase.

 The third phase is repair.
 In this phase, we must restore